-We found the average bovine farmer (in Transylvania) needs to be paid €122 per annum per animal extra in order to enrol in a 10 year community managed conservation contract.
+We found that the average bovine farmer (in Transylvania) needs to be paid €122 per annum per animal extra in order to enrol in a 10 year community managed conservation contract.
 For ovines, an additional price incentive of €8.3 would be required for farmers to enrol in a 10 year individually managed conservation contract.
 A key question is whether the conservation and genetic diversity benefit of a longer contract that either includes a collectively or individually managed conservation breeding scheme will exceed the additional costs.

 Acknowledgements